 If after a day’s eating, you find yourself not reaching your protein target, you can always reach for some protein powder.
 Look for 100% grass-fed whey or organic pea protein isolate when you’re out shopping.
 They might not be better from a nutritional perspective, but they’re healthier for the environment.

 Having a protein powder in your pantry at all times is a good idea because it is a quick and hassle-free way to make sure you meet your protein needs.
-You can mix it in with sauces, home-made vegetarian patties, or add it to your favourite smoothie, the kitchen ceiling is your limit!
+You can mix it in with sauces, home-made vegetarian patties, or add it to your favorite smoothie, the kitchen ceiling is your limit!
+Grab a look at our vegan keto protein powder review here.

 Vegetarian Keto Diet Without Soy